SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Currently an evacuation has to follow a clear and present danger that occurs very rarely.
+Currently, an evacuation has to follow a clear and present danger that occurs very rarely.
 What if that wasn’t the case?
-What if we find ourselves in a time where things get very different?
+What if we find ourselves in a time when things get very different?
 What if people started evacuating in a way that made more sense and they did it more often?

 How about an example?

-What if we watched the weather radar and found the area that was 30 miles away that wasn’t getting snow, could be north, south, east or west.
+What if we watched the weather radar and found the area that was 30 miles away that wasn’t getting snow, could be north, south, east, or west.
 What if we booked a hotel for 3 days during the time of that snow, knowing that school would be out for 2-4 days following the snow?
-What if we took a evacuation vacation?
+What if we took an evacuation vacation?

 Many people are going to scoff at this idea because we have been fooled into believing that we should sit in the house and shiver when a snowstorm comes and the power gets turned off.
 They believe we should shovel our driveway and wait for the plows to come.
 That’s our best answer?